The Learning Centre:

 (Reading time: 3:15)

-According to the Bank of Canada, 47% of Canadian mortgages are up for renewal in 2019.
+It is estimated that 24.1% of Canadian mortgages are up for renewal in 2020.

 With that sentiment in mind, here are 3 mortgage tips that will save you time and money:

 TIP #1: Ask about pre-payment privileges.

 The more interest rates rise, the bigger portion of your monthly mortgage payments will go toward the interest versus the principal.
 Pre-payment privileges can help you pay down your mortgage faster.

 They offer you the flexibility to prepay a percentage of the mortgage principal before the end of the amortization period—without penalty.
 In some cases, lenders may offer you their ‘best rate’, at the cost of not allowing you to make pre-payments on your mortgage during the set term.
 So be sure to ask your lender what kind of pre-payment privileges your mortgage allows to provide you with the option of making extra payments.

 The savings potential of taking advantage of pre-payment privileges

 Let’s say you have a $300,000 mortgage, currently at a 5-year fixed rate of 3.29% and amortized over 25 years.

 By making annual pre-payments of just $2,000, you would save $21,787 in interest and pay your mortgage off 3.5 years faster (assuming the interest rate remains constant over the amortization period).